 You can decide to go through the process of closing your old bank account in the Japanese banking system once you’ve finished preparing all of the items I mentioned previously.

 What do I need to know?

-Banking in the United States is different than the process for banking in Japan.
-Traditional banking where you go to a bank counter and are properly assisted by an employee may be offered to you despite the language barrier, as there are a numerous amount of banks in Japan that offer their customers English-speaking assistance from employees proficient in the English language, an assortment of differences still exist.
+Banking in the United States is different from the process for banking in Japan.
+Traditional banking where you go to a bank counter and are properly assisted by an employee may be offered to you despite the language barrier, as there are numerous amount of banks in Japan that offer their customers English-speaking assistance from employees proficient in the English language, an assortment of differences still exist.
 You will be able to withdraw a set amount of money from an ATM, transfer your money from one account to a second account in the same or different bank, and use all the bank services that you will require.